okta/okta.github.io/_source/_standards/OIDC/index.md

 ## Authentication Basics with OAuth 2.0 and OpenID Connect

-OAuth 2.0 is an authorization framework for delegated access to APIs, and OpenID Connect is an SSO protocol for authenticating end-users and asserting their identity.
+OAuth 2.0 is an authorization framework for delegated access to APIs, and OpenID Connect is an SSO protocol for authenticating end users and asserting their identity.
 OpenID Connect extends OAuth 2.0:

-* Provides a signed [*id_token*](#id-token) for the client and [a UserInfo endpoint](/docs/api/resources/oidc.html#openid-connect-discovery-document) from which you can fetch user attributes.
+* Provides a signed [*id_token*](#id-token) for the client and [a UserInfo endpoint](/docs/api/resources/oidc.html#openid-connect-discovery-document) from which you can retrieve user attributes.
 * Provides access to the [Okta Authorization Server](#authorization-servers).
 * Provides a standard set of scopes and claims for identities including profile, email, address, and phone.